ORNL/cpp-proposals-pub/D1673/blas_interface.md

 bindings, from [Lapack++](https://math.nist.gov/lapack++/) in pre-templates C++ circa 1993, to the recent ["C++ API for BLAS and LAPACK"](https://www.icl.utk.edu/files/publications/2017/icl-utk-1031-2017.pdf).
-(The latter shares coauthors and contributors with this paper.)
+(The latter shares coauthors with this proposal.)
 However, these are still just C++ bindings to a Fortran library.
 This means that if vendors had to supply C++ functionality equivalent to LAPACK, they would either need to start with a Fortran compiler, or would need to invest a lot of effort in a C++ reimplementation.
 Mechanical translation from Fortran to C++ introduces risk, because many LAPACK functions depend critically on details of floating-point arithmetic behavior.

 Second, we intend to permit use of matrix or vector element types other than just the four types that the BLAS and LAPACK support.
 This